 2. You might become flustered when driving.
 In addition to adapting to a new vehicle, you have to adapt to new roads, which can be trickier than it sounds.
 Even within the United States, various traffic patterns can prove daunting.
-It’s so bad that Fortune published a list of the worst U.S. cities in which to drive.
+It’s so bad that the Department of Motor Vehicles published a list of the worst U.S. cities in which to drive.
 Some drivers find it daunting to drive a new-to-the-driver car in an unfamiliar area.
 If you’re one of those people, you might be better off exploring a new area in a vehicle that you’re already comfortable with.

 Clearly, there’s no straightforward answer regarding rentals car and vacations.
 Think about your personal preferences, your destination or destinations, and the costs involved in renting versus public transportation.
 Whatever you decide to drive, be sure to educate yourself before you motor through a new area.
 Check TripAdvisor, State Driving Law, and other guides.
 Also visit YouTube to watch videos of drivers in the areas you plan to visit.

-If you do decide to rent a car, check with your insurance agent on whether your rental is covered by your car insurance.
+If you do decide to rent a car, inquire with your insurance agent on whether your rental is covered by your car insurance.
+If you’re a customer of The Hartford, check out our Rental Car Coverage Calculator to help you estimate coverage that may be available to you!
 Many credit card companies offer rental car insurance, too.
 Of course, you must use that card to pay for the rental.
 Some people forget that!